-Finding plants to purchase can be challenging for native species enthusiasts.
+Finding native plants to purchase can be challenging for native species enthusiasts.
 Small local growers of nursery stock have nearly disappeared, and today many nurseries purchase plants that have been propagated and grown somewhere else.
-More often than not, nurseries are retail outlets, rather than growers of plants.
+More often than not, nurseries are retail outlets, rather than plant growers.

 A significant challenge for local garden centers with regional horticultural experience is that their profit margins have been cut by big-box stores that have jumped into the market with a lot of cheap plants.
 Across the country, from the steamy South to the cool North and the arid West, the same mass-produced plants are offered for sale with no hint of their place of origin.
 These plants may be cheap, but they are not necessarily well-adapted to the region in which they are sold.
 Also they are often treated with pesticides that can harm pollinators and other local fauna.